reactive-python/reactpy-jupyter/README.md

 ```

 You can also turn an `reactpy` element constructor into one that returns an `ipywidget` with
-the `reactpy_juptyer.widgetize` function.
+the `reactpy_juptyer.to_widget` function.
 This is useful if you wish to use ReactPy in combination
 with other Jupyter Widgets as in the following example:

 ```python